 - At the bottom is a list of the members of the relation.
 This relation has three members - that is, the three ways that are part of our relation.

-- We need to do a couple of things to finish defining our multipolygon.
-First, notice that because we used the building preset we already have one tag defined for us, building=yes.
-We need to add one more tag that defines the type of the relation.
-We must add a tag that says type=multipolygon.
+- Notice that we already have one tag defined for us, type=multipolygon.
+We need to add one more tag that defines the kind of object which the relation represents.
+We must add a tag that says building=yes.

 - Click in the tag box and add this tag.

-- Next we need to define what are called roles.
+The roles have already been properly assigned to the ways.
 Each member of a relation has a role, which indicates what that member’s purpose is.
 In this case, the role of the outside polygon must be defined as outer and the role of the two inner polygons must be defined as inner.
 These are the roles that are available for members of a multipolygon.

 When you create a multipolygon like this it will be rendered on the map like so: